Sluke950/Membean_Bot/README.md

   - New look
   - Creates a log of all new words
   - Hides controls to prevent detention by teacher
+  - Massive bug cleanse
+  - Complete rework to the structure of the code

 # Operating the Bot
 - Open the inspector window (ctrl + shift + I for most devices)